Zoey the Zebra – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Pin this cute crochet zebra on Pinterest.
+Pin this cute crochet zebra on Pinterest for later.

 Free Crochet Pattern for Zoey the Zebra